TatianaNazarenko/PTBC/index.md

   </pre>
 </details>

-# (One-parametr) Comparison between the Control and Case groups was by chi- square test for categorical variables and Wilcoxon test for continuous variables.
+# (One-parametr) Comparison between the Control and Case groups was by chi- square test for categorical variables and Wilcoxon test for continuous variables

 ![Image](./data/one_param_tests.png)